 Hawai‘i, with its distinct and complex histories, is an ideal site to offer visiting artists an experience not possible elsewhere.
 TRADES explores the idea of cultural syncretism — that multicultural influences contribute to a local culture that is greater than the sum of its parts.
 TRADES creates a round-trip circuit for contemporary art in the islands, with the introduction of offshore techniques and the exportation of local perspectives.

 TRADES was founded by Don Felix Cervantes and Aaron Wong in January 2016.
-TRADES gratefully acknowledges the support of the Atherton Family Foundation.
+TRADES gratefully acknowledges the support of the Atherton Family Foundation and the Cooke Foundation.
 A sponsored project of Fractured Atlas, our intended reach is to all Hawaiian Islands and to visiting artists worldwide.
 Don Felix Cervantes brings his experience as a working artist for over 20 years; including 5 years at the Roski School of Fine Arts at USC, where he managed the Photography program.
 Aaron Wong holds an M.A. and M.Phil from Yale University in American Studies.
 A former Jacob K. Javits fellow, he has extensive teaching experience and has published in academic journals and national magazines.